Picturepark/Picturepark.SDK.TypeScript/docs/picturepark-sdk-v1-angular/README.md

 ### Use the UI components

-Register the Picturepark SDK modules in your Angular app module and define the Picturepark server URL with the `PICTUREPARK_API_URL` token:
+Register the `PictureparkUiModule` in your Angular app module and define the Picturepark server URL with the `PICTUREPARK_API_URL` token:

 ```ts
 import { PICTUREPARK_API_URL, PictureparkUiModule } from '@picturepark/sdk-v1-angular';